The App Class#

 Enabling this option for WSGI apps makes the form parameters accessible via params, get_param(), etc.

-The auto_parse_form_urlencoded option is not supported for ASGI apps, and is considered deprecated for WSGI apps as of Falcon 3.0, in favor of accessing URL-encoded forms through media.
+Deprecated since version 3.0: The auto_parse_form_urlencoded option is not supported for ASGI apps, and is considered deprecated for WSGI apps as of Falcon 3.0, in favor of accessing URL-encoded forms through get_media().

 Warning